jasonzhagui/Scribble/README.md

 ## Requirements

 - Create a user
+- User logged in/out with permissions
-- Allow users to generate random scribbles
+- Allow users to generate random Scribbles
+- Select different features to draw Scribbles
-- Keep track of scribbles and their creators/owners
+- Keep track of Scribbles and their creators/owners
-- Trade scribbles with other users
-- Ranking system based on rarity of features
-- List created scribbles with filter system

 ## Design

-- User can select different features and filter list of scribbles in a checkbox filter format
+- Use flask_restx to build an API server
+- Handle each major requirement with an API endpoint
+- Use Test-Driven-Development (TDD) to make sure we have testing
+- Use Swagger for initial interaction with server